 Most paddlesports recreation in the Albuquerque area takes place along the approximately 18 mile long reach of the middle Rio Grande, from the village of Algodones in the north, to the Alameda Bridge at the northern city limits of Albuquerque.

 We call this outing "The Coronado", as it covers a stretch of river that encompasses the area the Coronado campaign wintered in 1540 and entails 9 1/2 miles of remarkably secluded Rio Grande valley.
 The upper section of this trip passes through Santa Ana Pueblo and features fascinating volcanic topography and two small, Class I rapids, along with the beautifully restored bosque.
 Flows above 1200 cfs may create occasional Class II conditions.

 The "Abreviar" version stops at Bernalillo, while those choosing to continue for the additional hour experience the Rio changing character as it widens and slows, offering a taste of the "Bosque" tours.
 Higher flow levels (above 1500 cfs) may allow exploration of several secondary river channels, while riverbanks dominated by majestic old-growth cottonwood along the east riverbank (mostly Sandia Pueblo lands) open regularly to reveal spectacular views of the Sandia mountains.

-As the Rio Grande passes through Rio Rancho and Corrales, the river slowly widens, braiding into multiple channels as it meanders through seemingly endless cottonwood Bosque.
-Although these adventures are quite close to the sprawling development of greater Albuquerque, it's a surreal wilderness experience on the water, as the east bank is dominated by the Sandia Pueblo lands, while the west bank is dominated by Rio Rancho Open Space and the protected Corrales Bosque preserve.
+As the Rio Grande passes through Corrales, the river slowly widens, braiding into multiple channels as it meanders through seemingly endless cottonwood Bosque.
+Although these adventures are quite close to the sprawling development of greater Albuquerque, it's a surreal wilderness experience on the water, as the east bank is dominated by the Sandia Pueblo lands, while the west bank is dominated by the protected Corrales Bosque preserve.

 Numerous islands and sandbars along the way offer multiple options to break for a snack or a refreshing swim.
 Approaching Alameda, the Rio spills into numerous narrow channels, winding its way through several small islands, providing a tropical wetlands feel.
 Recognized by the National Audubon Society as an Important Bird Area, songbirds and waterfowl are plentiful in this section, and the views and sense of solitude are remarkable.
-This is a very mellow float trip with few sections of fast moving water.